Latest Articles

 • Recognise that your worth isn’t tied to a number on the scale or your appearance.

-Try this: Next time you’re tempted to criticize your eating or your body, pause.
+Try this: Next time you’re tempted to criticise your eating or your body, pause.
 Take a deep breath and ask, “What would I say to a friend in this situation?”
 Then, offer yourself that same kindness (that’s assuming you are kind to your friends :-p).
 Remember, self-compassion isn’t about being soft on yourself; it’s about creating a supportive inner environment that makes positive changes possible.

 Step 7: Navigate Social Pressures and Marketing Messages